qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database.md

 Indexing your vectors is like creating an entry in a traditional database.
 But for vector databases, this step is very important.
 Vectors need to be indexed in a way that makes them easy to search later on.

-**HNSW** (Hierarchical Navigable Small World) is an powerful indexing algorithm that most vector databases rely on to organize vectors for fast and efficient search.
+**HNSW** (Hierarchical Navigable Small World) is a powerful indexing algorithm that most vector databases rely on to organize vectors for fast and efficient search.

 It builds a multi-layered graph, where each vector is a node and connections represent similarity.
 The higher layers connect broadly similar vectors, while lower layers link vectors that are closely related, making searches progressively more refined as they go deeper.